Indulgent and Creamy Rice Pudding Recipe (No Eggs)

 STEP 4: Add in the cornstarch.
 Mix 3 tablespoons of cornstarch with 3 tablespoons of milk, cream or water in a small bowl so that it becomes liquid.
 Increase the heat of the rice pudding to medium-high heat so that there is a little bit of a boil, and then add in the cornstarch.
 Stir continuously for a few minutes until the rice pudding thickens.

 Remove the lemon peel, orange peel, and cinnamon stick.
-Use a ladle to scoop the rice pudding into bowls, top with a dash of cinnamon, and enjoy warm or allow to cool to room temperature, cover with saran wrap or plastic wrap and place in the refrigerator.
+Use a ladle to scoop the rice pudding into bowls, top with a dash of cinnamon, and enjoy warm or allow to cool to room temperature.
+Then, cover with saran wrap or plastic wrap and place in the refrigerator.

 How Long Does Rice Pudding Last In The Fridge?

 Rice pudding can last in the fridge for up to four days.
-Storing rice pudding in an airtight container will give you the best results.
+Portion the rice pudding into individual airtight containers and allow it to cool before putting them in the fridge.

-Should Rice Pudding Be Served Hot or Cold?
+Should Rice Pudding Be Served Warm or Cold?

-You can serve rice pudding warm or cold, and it will be delicious!
-For best results, let it cool a little bit before serving so that it’s not super hot.
+You can serve warm or cold rice pudding; either way, it will be delicious!
+For best results, allow the rice pudding to cool a little before serving so it’s not super hot.
 Rice pudding will thicken as it cools in the refrigerator.

 What Can I Use To Thicken My Rice Pudding?